jurmy24/twiga-thesis/data/documents/markdown/tie-geography-f2-exercises.md

 5. The major source of power and energy in the USA is the Sun.
 6. Human activities around rivers affect HEP production through siltation.

-### Activity

-1. Observe the various modes of transport near your residence and list peir advantages and disadvantages.
-2. Visit the nearest market of your area and ask the retailers and wholesalers which mode of transport pey use to transport peir goods and why.
-3. What modes of transport do you use in your family for different occasions?

 ### Exercise

-A. Answer the following questions:

 1. Explain what you understand by the term ‘transport’.
 2. Identify the main types of transport in the world.